Bruce Fairchild Barton: Sexual affair with BBDO employee

-Public attention was drawn to a sexual affair that Barton secretly conducted from 1928 to 1932 with BBDO employee Frances Wagner King.
+Public attention was drawn to a sexual affair that Barton secretly conducted in 1928 with BBDO employee Frances Wagner King.
 King had originally presented herself to Barton and others at BBDO as an unmarried woman.
 Her husband later threatened to sue Barton for alienation of affection.
-Barton paid the Kings $25,000 in hush money.
+Barton paid the Kings $25,000 to settle the suit.

 Later, during a 1932 appointment with her attorney, Mrs. King informed Barton that she was suing him for slander and seeking damages of $250,000 based on an unfavorable work reference he had provided to a potential employer of King.

 Mrs. King also informed Barton she was working on a novel about an advertising man based loosely on Barton's own private and public life, but that she would not publish her work and would drop her slander lawsuit if Barton would settle the matter with a payment of $50,000 to King.

 The newspapers reported about the Barton and King sexual affair, and other King allegations of impropriety by Barton, after learning of Barton's arrest under a civil order from Mrs. King's slander suit.

 Barton filed a blackmail criminal charge against Mrs. King on April 17, 1933.
 Her criminal trial ran from July 18 to August 2, 1933.
 On August 2, 1933, a jury found Frances Wagner King guilty of blackmail.
 After Mrs. King had served two years, an appeal court reduced her sentence to three to six years.

 The attorney handling Mrs. King's slander suit against Barton had paid to typeset King's novel, arranged to have Barton arrested, and offered to rescind the slander lawsuit against Barton upon a settlement paid to King.
 King's attorney was disbarred in 1936.